Hello Volunteers and Riders:

 - The kitchen and offices will be off-limits to everyone except staff members.

 For your added safety, there are numerous hand sanitizing stations set up throughout the facility.
-Each of our washrooms has also been outfitted with hand sanitizer, and the washrooms will be sanitized after each session.
+Each of our washrooms has also been outfitted with hand sanitizer, and the washrooms will be sanitized after each session at the beginning and end of each day.

 - Each class will have a designated person that will monitor the front door, sign in volunteers, ensure that protocols regarding arrivals/departures and guests are adhered to, gather records from the individual COVID-19 health questionnaires, and sanitize the area once done.